 This college-level algebra course focuses on the fundamental concepts of algebra.
 A brief review of algebraic expressions, linear equations and inequalities precedes an in-depth study of algebraic topics.
 Topics include polynomial, rational, exponential and logarithmic functions.
 Linear/non-linear systems and conic sections, which are applicable to a wide range of academic and professional endeavors, will be examined analytically and graphically.
-PREREQUISITES: Two years of high school algebra, or MATH 502: Contemporary College Mathematics, or a minimum acceptable score on the Accuplacer Algebra test.
+PREREQUISITES: MATH 502: Contemporary College Mathematics, or a minimum acceptable score on the Accuplacer Algebra test, or approved exemption from assessment.
 4 credits

-MATH 544 Special Topics: Lower level
+MATH 544 Special Topics (Lower level)

 A study of current and variable topic in mathematics.
 Course content will change from term to term.
+1 to 4 credits